Somerset-Jack/Nullomers/README.md

 ```
 This creates 4 directories: 10_Nullomers, 10_FO_Nullomers, jellyfishfiles, and indexed_kmers.

+## Nullomers from 69 Arabidopsis genomes

+This directory contains the zip file of all nullomers generated for 69 Arabidopsis thaliana genomes at k-mer lengths 10, 11 and 12.

 ## Nullomers Generating Files

 The repository contains four python files containing the code that generates Nullomers and identifies High Order Nullomers from a genome.